 Frailty is a common clinical syndrome in older adults that carries an increased risk for poor health outcomes, including falls, incident disability, hospitalization, and mortality.

-Proof demonstrates a secure connection among frailty and malnutrition, and protein might be the most vital nutrient in this, mostly through its impact on muscle health.
+Proof demonstrates a secure connection between frailty and malnutrition, and protein might be the most vital nutrient in this, mostly through its impact on muscle health.

 The Nordic Nutrition Recommendations (2012) suggest protein intake of 1.1-1.3 g per kg of body weight as adequate for preserving physical capacity in older adults.
-In any case, information is scarce in regards to the relationship of protein intake with frailty.
+In any case, information is scarce in regard to the relationship of protein intake and frailty.